 Know your risks

-The Civil Contingencies Act (2004) requires the Staffordshire Resilience Forum to produce a local Community Risk Register (254 KB) to allow you, as an individual and as part of the community, to be aware of local risks and thus prepare for emergencies.
-It also prioritises risks in order to identify current main concerns for Staffordshire and Stoke-on-Trent.
+The Civil Contingencies Act (2004) requires the Staffordshire Resilience Forum to produce a local Community Risk Register SRF Community Risk Register to allow you, as an individual and as part of the community and within your business, to be aware of local risks and thus prepare for emergencies.

-The Community Risk Register covers all types of hazards and all the plans and controls we have in place to protect the community of Staffordshire and Stoke-on-Trent.
-The risk scenarios are worse case assumptions upon which our risk assessments are based.
-It’s a case of plan for the worst, hope for the best!
+The Community Risk Register covers all types of threats and hazards – it’s closely aligned to the UK National Risk Register, and identifies the plans and controls we have in place to protect the communities of Staffordshire and Stoke-on-Trent.

-There are also a number of national risk categories that by their very nature do not relate to Staffordshire and are therefore not included in the register- such as the risk of coastal flooding to Staffordshire!
+There are also a number of nationally identified risks which, by their very nature, don’t directly related to Staffordshire and Stoke-on-Trent and are therefore not included in the register.
+A good example of this is the risk of coastal flooding.

 attacks